 CYB 6040 - Cyberthreat Intelligence (3) The Special Topics in Cybersecurity course introduces students to fundamentals of cyberthreat intelligence.
 The cyberthreat intelligence fundamentals are covered from a tactical and strategic perspective.
+CYB 6050 - Information Warfare (Social Media Intelligence) (3) This course explores the expansion of information warfare across the United States, used as a weapon by the country's adversaries (homeland and abroad).
+Emphasis placed on modern information warfare and current events (Elections, Social Justice, and the spread of Misinformation).
+Introduce the student to the basic concepts of information operations and information warfare with examples from history and current day events.
+Understanding psychology of disinformation, social media, and social capital is essential.
+Information warfare in the United States will be reviewed along with the strengths and weaknesses of its adversaries.
 CYB 6090 - Special Topics: Cybersecurity (3) This course is an intensive study of selected contemporary topics in cybersecurity.
 Emphasis is placed on research in areas pertinent to the current cybersecurity and IT/IS environment.
 Given the rapidly changing landscape of present day information systems and technology, it is entirely appropriate to focus on recent and novel developments in the field of cybersecurity.
 The focus for each section will vary.
 CYB 8100 - Cybersecurity Capstone (3) This course is the cybersecurity capstone.
 The course provides students a holistic review of cybersecurity as well as fundamental research methods and techniques.
 Prerequisite: CYB 6000 and CYB 6010 and CYB 6020 and CYB 6030 and CYB 6040 and three Cybersecurity Electives.
 CYB 8101 - Research Seminar (3) Students in the final year of the program who have completed the majority of the program requirements will be required to enroll in a three-credit hour research seminar course.
 Students must have successfully completed CYB 8100 before registering for CYB 8101.
 Prerequisite: CYB 8100 and three MS Cybersecurity Electives.
-DBA - Doctor of Business Administration DBA 7100 - Organizational Strategy and Policy (3) This course provides the student with a general overview of the planning, strategy formulation, strategic thinking, strategy implementation, and evaluation processes.
-Managerial styles and personal strategies are also discussed.
-The course takes an international view of organizational strategy and policy in a world without borders.
-Research areas in business strategy are also discussed.
-Prerequisite: DBA 7400.
+DBA - Doctor of Business Administration DBA 7100 - Organizational Strategy and Policy (3) In order to survive and thrive in these dynamic times, it is necessary for organizations to develop, implement, assess, and evolve robust strategies.
+The course takes an international view of organizational strategy and policy in a world without borders and provides students with a general overview of the planning, strategy formulation, strategic thinking, strategy implementation, and evaluation processes.
+The course acquaints students with current strategic theories, tools and best practices and provides students with opportunities to apply these to real case studies involving global companies.
+Students will investigate scholarly literature and other sources of information to develop original solutions to specific strategic problems or opportunities in their companies, professions, or industries.
+Students will write formal papers on their research and recommendations and will be required to make persuasive presentations that are designed for relevant target audiences.
+Prerequisite: LDR 7000, DBA 7600, DBA 7510, LDR 7100, and DBA 7400.
+DBA 7200 - Advanced Organizational Behavior (3) The focus of this course is the theoretical and practical implications of organizational behavior, as addressed from a social science perspective.
+It stresses how being a consumer of organizational research can help the manager with everyday problems and help the researcher to answer organizational behavior questions.
+Upon completion of the course, the student will have mastered the concepts of the field, such as diversity in the workplace, perception and attribution processes, motivation and individual differences in organizations, group dynamics and decision-making, teamwork, leadership, and quality improvement programs.
+Prerequisite: LDR 7000.